sebpardo/sebpardo.github.io/_posts/2017-03-21-ebirdtrees.md

 Evolutionary Distinctiveness (ED) is a measure of species' relative contributions to phylogenetic diversity.
 It is calculated by dividing the total phylogenetic diversity of a clade among all its members.
+David Redding, a former PhD student at SFU, came up with the idea of ED for his M.Sc. thesis at the University of East Anglia.
 Simply put, the ED score of a species is the sum of all the branch lengths to the root of the tree, each divided by the number of species each branch section is shared among.
 I'll illustrate this using four hypothetical species (A, B, C, and D).
 For each branch, the number above represents the length of the branch (in million years), while the number below the branch shows the number of species that share that branch, so ED is the sum of all these fractions from the root of the tree to each tip (Figure is adapted from Isaac et al. \[2007\]):

 ![](/figures/edge-example-1-1.png)

-ED is a pretty straightforward metric that can help identify individual (perhaps flagship?) species of high evolutionary distinctiveness.
-This metric can be combined with a threat score based on the [Red List status](http://www.iucnredlist.org/) of each species which are compiled by the International Union for the Conservation of Nature (IUCN).
+ED is a pretty straightforward metric that can help identify individual (perhaps flagship?) species of high evolutionary distinctiveness.This metric can be combined with a threat score based on the [Red List status](http://www.iucnredlist.org/) of each species which are compiled by the International Union for the Conservation of Nature (IUCN).
 Red